ONEcampaign/DataDive_Food_Security/README.md

 2. Download FOA undernourishment fata from [FAOStat](https://www.fao.org/faostat/en/#data) - food security and nutrition indicators.
 Select `prevalence of undernourishment (%)` for all years and countries.
 Place the csv file in `raw data` as `FAO_undernourishment_data.csv`.
+3. Download IFPRI data from the [IFPRI blogpost](https://www.ifpri.org/blog/bad-worse-how-export-restrictions-exacerbate-global-food-security) under `Figure 1` and place the file in `raw_data` as `restrictions_data.csv`.